Rassimbm/books/DB_Queries.md

 Find all the books that the 3rd user favorited
 SELECT * FROM books JOIN favorites ON books.id = favorites.book_id WHERE favorites.user_id = 3;

+Find all the users that favorited to the 5th book SELECT * FROM users JOIN favorites ON users.id = favorites.user_id WHERE favorites.book_id = 5;